jwolff52/NotTheGrass/README.md

 ## License
 This mod is licensed under the [MIT License](https://github.com/jwolff52/NotTheGrass/blob/main/LICENSE).
 Because of this you have permission to add it to any public or private mod pack.
-The source code is publically available on [GitHub](https://github.com/jwolff52/NotTheGrass), if you have any issues please report them there!
+The source code is publicly available on [GitHub](https://github.com/jwolff52/NotTheGrass), if you have any issues please report them there!